frederic-perez/AmE-dictionary/data/dictionary.md

 __ballistic__
 __balloon__ _n_ :two::hammer: _The dog balloon is a fundamental sculpture in the art of balloon animals._ _Balloon-lined car dealership._
 __ballot stuffing__
-__ballot__ _n_ :two::hammer: _A lot of guys who did steroids are on the ballot._ _Over half of general practices in England would quit primary care networks, indicative ballot shows._
+__ballot__ _n_ :three: /ˈbæl ət/ [:scroll: from _ballotta_, the Italian word for “little ball”: when voting was done by the people of Venice during the Renaissance, secrecy was assured by the use of little colored or marked balls] A slip of paper on which a voter marks his or her choice; voting in general. _A lot of guys who did steroids are on the ballot._ _Over half of general practices in England would quit primary care networks, indicative ballot shows._
 __ballpark<sup>1</sup>__ _n_ :three::hammer: _He got a job as a ballpark vendor._
 __ballpark<sup>2</sup>__ _adj_ :two::hammer:
 __ballyhoo<sup>1</sup>__ _n_